Ruhul-07/L2B5-assignment-05-backend/README.md

 Agent Commissions 🤝: The commission fee is automatically credited to the agent's digital wallet, providing an incentive for providing services.

-Role-Based Access Control (RBAC) 🔒: Protects sensitive endpoints by restricting access based on user roles (e.g., admin, agent, user).
+Role-Based Access Control (RBAC) 🔒: Protects sensitive endpoints by restricting access based on user roles (admin, agent, user).

 Zod Validation ✅: Ensures all incoming API requests are validated with a robust, TypeScript-first schema validation library.